 In a standard flame graph, you can specify the color mode of the graph.
 For more details, see Color mode.

 In a comparison flame graph, the colors represent the difference between the total metric consumption of the function in the original profile and in the compared profile:

 - Gray: There is little or no difference.

 - Red: The difference is positive.

 - Blue: The difference is negative.

-The larger the difference in consumption values, the more saturated the color.
+The larger the difference in consumption values between the two profiles being compared, the more saturated the color.

 For example, in the previous figure, the